EndlessTrax/100-days-of-code-2018/README.md

 - Login / Logout
 - User Registration using password hashing
 - Password Reset by Email using Tokens
-- Ability to (manualy) Add and Delete Movies from Users 'to watch' list
+- Ability to (manually) Add and Delete Movies from Users 'to watch' list
 - Search Movie Database (using OMBD API) to find a movie they want to add to list

 TODO: Add movie to list from the search results